carloseachaves/aws-polly/README.md

 1. Open the PollyDemo project.

-1. Open `MainActivity.java` and update the following constants with the appropriate values:
+1. Open `util.Polly.java` and update the following constants with the appropriate values:

     ```
-    COGNITO_POOL_ID = "CHANGE_ME";
+    COGNITO_POOL_ID = "";
     MY_REGION = Regions.US_EAST_1;
     ```

 1. Build and run the sample app.

-1. Select Amazon Polly voice, enter any text you want to read (or leave the text field blank to use the provided sample text) and press the "Play" button.
+1. Select Amazon Polly voice, enter any text you want to read (or leave the text field blank to use the provided sample text) and press the "Read Text" button.